deltafy/handbook/README.md

 * at everyone's ability to stay resilient in times of ambiguity and uncertainty.
 * at everyone's ability to learn and relentlessly strive for growth.
 * at everyone's ability to provide, learn from, and absorb constructive criticism.

-* at everyone's responsibility to exercise universal morals, regardless of religion, culture, and political inclinations.
+Most important of all, we believe that it is everyone's responsibility to uphold universal moral principles, regardless of religion, culture, race, and political inclination.

 ### Team Structure